 Also here’s a quick terminology review for Zapier.

 3. Now it’s time to Create a Zap.
-You can start that here in our Zapier Integrations page.
+You can start with one of our pre-built Zapier templates here.

 4. Our app is a “trigger” (using the Zapier terminology we covered above), so you’ll start with our integration.
 You’ll need to log into your Curb Hero account so Zapier has permission to use your Curb Hero lead data for integration purposes.

 5. Then pick an Action Step, which in this example means your CRM (ex: LionDesk) that you want to sync lead data with.
 The most important step that many real estate agents fumble with is mapping the fields:

 6. After you’ve completed that, test the zap and then make sure your zap is turned ON.
 Then test again for good measure!

 What not to do when setting up real estate marketing automations